-The biochemical products produced by the green plants synthesis are extractable which can be used as chemical fees stock or as a raw material for the purpose of scientific investigation.
+The biochemical products produced by the green plants are extractable which can be used as a raw material for the purpose of scientific investigation.
 Thre are many secondry metabolites of the plants which can be commercially used in variety of pharmaceuticals compounds.
-Plants which are useful In Ayurveda, provides biologically active molecules for the development of modified derevatives with enhanced activity and reduced toxicity.
-About 120 therapeutic drugs are yielded by the flowering plants which includes Andrographoloide, Sennosides, Ajmalicin, Resperine, Withonoids, Asiacoside, Bacosides, Vinblastine, Vincristine, Taxol, Podophyllotoxin, Digitoxigenin, Camptothecin, Gitoxigenin, Digoxigenin, Tubocurarine, Morphine, Codeine, Aspirin, Atropine, Pilocarpine, Capscicine, Allicin, Curcumin, Artimesinin and Ephedrine.
-There are few important medicinal and aromatic plants are listed below in table.
+Plants which are useful In Ayurveda, metabolically and biologically active molecules are used for the synthesis of modified derevatives having enhanced activity and are less toxic.
+About 120 therapeutic drugs are yielded by the flowering which includes Andrographoloide, Sennosides, Ajmalicin, Resperine, Withonoids, Asiacoside, Bacosides, Vinblastine, Vincristine, Podophyllotoxin, Camptothecin, Digitoxigenin, Gitoxigenin etc. There are few important medicinal and aromatic plants are listed below in table.